john-hawkins/projit/README.md

 [![PyPI](https://img.shields.io/pypi/v/projit.svg)](https://pypi.org/project/projit)
 -->

-Projit is a tool for managing Data Science Project structure, properties, data, experiments & collaboration.
+Projit is a utility for managing Data Science Project structure, properties, data, experiments & collaboration.

 The goal of this project is to allow data science teams to work on projects in a structured and standardized way.
-The projit utility allows you to establish a project according to a configurable template.
+The projit utility allows you to establish a project according to a standardized template.
 It then provides a python library that can be used inside experiments and scripts so that references to training, evaluations and test data sets is standardized.